celestialmead/celestialmead.github.io/_posts/2010-09-08-the-purpose-driven-mead.md

 title: The purpose driven mead
 description: mead business
 author: celestialmead
-excerpt: At this point one may ask the question: What is the purpose of making mead? ...
+excerpt: At this point one may ask the question What is the purpose of making mead? ...
 ---
 At this point one may ask the question:
 > What is the purpose of making mead?